docker/docs/compose/install.md

-**Docker for Mac**, **Docker for Windows**, and **Docker Toolbox** already include Compose along with other Docker apps, so most Mac and Windows users do not need to install Docker Compose separately.
+**Docker for Mac**, **Docker for Windows**, and **Docker Toolbox** already include Compose along with other Docker apps, so most Mac and Windows users do not need to install Compose separately.
 Docker install instructions for these are here:

 * [Get Docker for Mac](/docker-for-mac/install.md)